Nejc Barič

-Nejc Barič (born April 23, 1997 in Ljubljana, Slovenia) is a Slovenian professional basketball player for Split of the Adriatic League and the Croatian League.
-He is a 1.83 m tall point guard.
+Nejc Barič (born April 23, 1997) is a Slovenian professional basketball player for Kansai Helios Domžale of the Slovenian League and the Second ABA League He is a 1.83 m tall point guard.

 Professional career

 Barič started playing professional basketball for Zlatorog Laško.

 In July 2019, Barič signed with Koper Primorska.
 In July 2020, he signed for Krka.
 Barič averaged 7.7 points, 4.7 assists, and 2.4 rebounds per game.
 On August 18, 2021, he signed with Split of the Adriatic League and the Croatian League.

 Personal life

 His older sister Nika is also a professional basketball player.